Eddie Drohan

 Edward Patrick Drohan (17 July 1876 – 28 July 1938) was an Australian rules footballer who played for the Fitzroy Football Club and Collingwood Football Club in the Victorian Football League (VFL) before becoming an umpire and a coach.

+Football

+Fitzroy (VFL)

 Drohan made his debut for Fitzroy in 1898 and played in their premiership side that year and the following season.
 In both Grand Finals he played on a wing, the position he occupied for most of his career.